 2017 Shelia Christian, Assoc.
 AIA

-Shelia’s research explored heightened environmental sensitivity among combat veterans with a goal of developing design guidance for facilities housing veterans and others.
+Shelia’s research explored heightened environmental sensitivity among combat veterans with the goal of developing design guidance for facilities housing veterans and others.